codemonkey721/codemonkey721/README.md

 <a href="https://nextjs.org/" target="_blank" rel="noreferrer"> <img src="https://cdn.worldvectorlogo.com/logos/nextjs-2.svg" alt="nextjs" width="40" height="40"/> </a>

 ## About me
 This is senior full stack developer with more than 6 years of experience specialized in react, next, vue for frontend and node, laravel, nest for backend.
-I have built and managed beautiful eCommerce websites, enterprise software, trading site and also have implemented backend with Node.js and laravel
+I have built and managed beautiful eCommerce websites, enterprise software, trading site and also have implemented backend with Node.js and laravel.

 I love React, Next, Vue and have lots of passion for everything related to Blockchain specially NFT project.